Skip to main content

 Department: Alumni Relations

-Phone Number: 240-567-5378
+240-567-5378

 This mentoring program is specifically aimed at the retention of African American/Black Male students at Montgomery College.
 It seeks to foster a greater degree of academic success, student activism and personal responsibility.
-BTM will provide academic and personal mentoring for the above targeted student population.
+M.E.N will provide academic and personal mentoring for the above targeted student population.
 Participating students will also benefit from having their academic progress monitored each semester.
 Periodically, the program will offer off-campus gatherings, book reviews and workshops.

 Program Target Population: African American/Black male students